felangel/bloc/packages/bloc/README.md

 ## Examples

-- [Simple Counter Example](https://github.com/felangel/Bloc/tree/master/packages/bloc/example) - an example of how to create a `CounterBloc` in a pure Dart app.
+- [Counter](https://github.com/felangel/Bloc/tree/master/packages/bloc/example) - an example of how to create a `CounterBloc` in a pure Dart app.

 ### Contributors